 The Role of Object Affordances and Center-of-Gravity Effects in Eye Movements Towards Isolated Daily-Life Object

 Vision is an activity.
 What you look at determines what you see.
 But what determines what you look at?
 On the one hand, you make rapid saccadic eye movements towards parts of a visual scene because these parts are high in contrast, or bright in color (Itti & Koch, 2000, 2001; Itti, Koch, & Niebur, 1998).
 Such saccades are reflexive and depend solely on the scene's low-level properties.
-On the other hand, you make saccades based on the scene's high-level properties, such as the objects in it (see e.g. Nuthmann & Henderson, 2010).
-The extent to which both factors contribute to eye guidance has been the subject of debate for many years (for reviews see e.g. Henderson, 2003; Rayner, 1998; Rayner, Liversedge, Nuthmann, Kliegl, & Underwood, 2009; Tatler, Hayhoe, Land, & Ballard, 2011).
+On the other hand, you make saccades based on the scene's high-level properties, such as the objects in it and their semantic content (see e.g. Nuthmann & Henderson, 2010).
+The extent to which both factors contribute to eye guidance has been a matter of debate for many years (for reviews see e.g. Henderson, 2003; Rayner, 1998; Rayner, Liversedge, Nuthmann, Kliegl, & Underwood, 2009; Tatler, Hayhoe, Land, & Ballard, 2011).
 In this debate, the influence of early, low-level properties is typically contrasted with the later-occurring, high-level influence of semantic knowledge (Loftus & Mackworth, 1978; Henderson, Weeks Jr, & Hollingworth, 1999).
-In the current study, we investigate this decades-old issue in a new way, by contrasting low-level effects with visuomotor priming by object affordances.
-Because visuomotor priming occurs automatically, we reasoned that it might be more likely for this effect, than for semantic knowledge, to interfere with the influence of low-level properties.
+In the current study, we investigate this decades-old issue in a new way, by contrasting the effect and time course of low-level stimulus properties and visuomotor priming by object affordances, on the metrics of saccadic eye movements.
+Because visuomotor priming presumably occurs automatically, we reasoned that it might be more likely for this effect, than for semantic knowledge, to interfere with a stimulus' low-level properties.

 Visuomotor priming refers to the notion that the mere sight of an action-related object, such as a teapot, immediately activates a motor program associated with it (for behavioural studies, see e.g. Craighero, Fadiga, Umiltà, & Rizzolatti, 1996; Tucker & Ellis, 1998, 2001; for neuroimaging studies, see e.g. Chao & Martin, 2000; Grèzes, Tucker, Armony, Ellis, & Passingham, 2003).
-Visuomotor priming is considered a higher-level process, because it is not directly related to the low-level properties of visual input.
+It is considered a higher-level process, because it is not directly related to the low-level properties of visual input.
 Rather, it requires some form of object recognition, however basic.
 And yet, visuomotor priming is assumed to occur automatically and non-voluntarily (e.g. Handy, Grafton, Shroff, Ketay, & Gazzaniga, 2003; Tucker & Ellis, 2001).
 Crucially, it has been suggested that such object affordances automatically draw the eyes (Myachykov, Ellis, Cangelosi, & Fischer, 2013) and visuospatial attention (Roberts & Humphreys, 2006; see also Handy et al., 2003) towards the action-related part of the object.
 The purpose of the current study was to test this claim.
 More precisely, we compared high-level object-based effects with the effect of a purely low-level property of the object: its center of gravity.
 To this end, we presented participants with isolated photographs of graspable objects and investigated were the eyes landed, relative to the object's center of gravity.

 High-Level Object-Affordance Effects